cchudzicki-ocw-testing/res.10-002-spring-2023/content/pages/chapterized-video.md

 We continue exploring the *Second Treatise of Government*, and in particular Locke's teaching about property.

 After watching the clip, you should read Locke’s *Second Treatise of Government* chapter V, paying particular attention to the paragraphs referred to in the film (26, 27, 36, 37, 40, and 43).
-We suggest the Cambridge 2<sup>nd</sup> Edition, edited by Laslett.

 1. What is the basis of property and ownership?
 2. Is it OK to waste?
 Why and why not?